ropensci-archive/PackageDevelopment/README.md

 -   Profiling data is provided by `utils::Rprof()` and can be summarized by `utils::summaryRprof()`
 -   [profr](http://cran.rstudio.com/web/packages/profr/index.html) can visualize output from the `Rprof` interface for profiling.
 -   [proftools](http://cran.rstudio.com/web/packages/proftools/index.html) and [aprof](http://cran.rstudio.com/web/packages/aprof/index.html) can also be used to analyse profiling output.
+-   [lineprof](https://github.com/hadley/lineprof) (not on CRAN) provides a visualization tool for examining profiling results.

 **Benchmarking**